The Samoan Creation Legend

 NPS

 In the beginning, there were only the heavens and the waters covering the earth.
-The god Tagaloa looked down from his place in the sky and considered creating a place on the earth where he could stand.
-So he made a resting place by creating the rock called Manu'atele [Greater Manu'a].
-Tagaloa was pleased with his work and said, "It would be - well to have still another resting place."
-He divided the rock Manu'atele so he would have other places in the sea that would serve as stepping stones.
-From these pieces of rock, he created Savai'i, Upolu, Tonga, Fiji, and the other islands that lie scattered about the wide ocean.
+The god Tagaloa looked down from the sky and decided to create a place on earth where he could stand.
+He fashioned a resting place by creating a great rock called Manu'atele (Greater Manu'a).
+Pleased with his creation, Tagaloa thought, "It would be well to have another resting place."
+He divided the rock of Manu'atele into smaller pieces, forming stepping stones in the sea.
+From these pieces, he created the islands of Savai'i, Upolu, Tonga, Fiji, and other islands scattered across the ocean.

-When Tagaloa had finished fashioning all of these islands, he returned to Samoa.
-He measured the distance between the islands of Savai'i and Manu'a and found it to be too great.
-So he placed a rock halfway between and designated it as a place of repose for the chiefs.
-He called this last island Tutuila.
+When Tagaloa had finished shaping all of these islands, he returned to Samoa.
+Finding the distance between Savai'i and Manu'a too vast, he placed a rock halfway between them and designated it as a place of repose for chiefs, naming it Tutuila.

-Then, Tagaloa decided that men should be appointed to rule the different islands and so he created the title of Tui [king].
-He created the titles Tuiaga'e, Tuita'u, Tuiofu, Tuiolosega, Tuiatua, Tuia'ana, Tuitoga, and Tuifiti, and thus established lords of the islands.
+After populating the islands, Tagaloa decided that men should govern them, so he created the title of Tui (king).
+He established different Tui titles, including Tuiaga'e, Tuita'u, Tuiofu, Tuiolosega, Tuiatua, Tuia'ana, Tuitoga, and Tuifiti, thus appointing lords to rule over the islands.

-This "creation story" was first recorded by the anthropologists, Lyell and Ellen Holmes, and is taken from their study, Samoan Village, Then and Now.
+This creation story was first recorded by anthropologists Lyell and Ellen Holmes in their study, Samoan Village, Then and Now.

 Park footer